 - Harden off seedlings in early April for a week or two, then transplant outdoors, spacing 4-6 inches apart in the row with rows 12-18 inches apart.

 “I have always transplanted onions in whatever part of my garden grew cucumbers in the previous year,” Deb added, and then: “Is this an old wives’ tale?
 Don’t know but the onions seem happy that way.”
 (I love this idea.
 Never heard it before, Deb, but I positively love it.)

 Once outdoors, my neighbor says, keep the transplants weed-free and well-watered, and grow on until the tops begin to die down, probably in early fall, then cure well as with onions in a dry, airy environment before storing.

-“I will start my banana shallots next week,” Deb wrote this week, “and I also plan to sequester a group for seed saving this year.”
+“I will start my banana shallots next week,” Deb wrote in mid-January, “and I also plan to sequester a group for seed saving this year.”
 She has even greater ambitions!

 I’m thinking we need to hire Deb here at A Way to Garden as our relief pitcher—and that we all need to grow banana shallots, which are also called echalions.
 For 2013′s garden, I immediately ordered seed from the American version of Thompson & Morgan [2014 update: No seed for sale, except on the T&M British site].
 Seed Savers Exchange has a French variety called ‘Zebrune,’ but of course I don’t know–yet–how it will compare size-wise to Deb’s test-driven T&M version.
 Johnny’s has several shallot varieties from seed (but none are banana types).